Interesting Facts for Kids

 Where is Colombia?

-Below see a map of Colombia with the neighbouring countries and you will find Colombia's capital city: Bogota.
-The Caribbean islands San Andrea and Providencia are the largest islands belonging to Colombia.
+Below see another Spanish map of Colombia with the neighbouring countries as well as the major waterways and roads.
+The Caribbean islands San Andrés and Providencia are the largest islands belonging to Colombia.

 Colombia Geo Superlatives

 - Colombia is the fourth largest country in South America and the second most populous country in South America after Brazil.

 - The country has coastlines on two oceans: the Pacific Ocean and the Caribbean Sea which is part of the Atlantic Ocean.